discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 Specific channel attributes, such as slow mode, permissions, etc have been split into several interfaces.
 These interfaces can be found in [the `net.dv8tion.jda.api.entities.channel.attribute` package](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/entities/channel/attribute/package-summary.html).
 Each interface in this package extends `GuildChannel`.

+### Type-Trimmed Channel Managers

+In JDA v4, `GuildChannel#getManager` returned a `ChannelManager` that gave every possible setter for every channel type.
+This caused for `UnsupportedOperationException` or `IllegalStateException` to be thrown in some cases, such as calling `setBitrate` on a `TextChannel`.

+JDA v5 provides type-trimmed channel managers, which provide only the setters that we know *for sure* can work on the given channel.
+Each of these managers can be found in [the `net.dv8tion.jda.api.managers.channel` package](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/managers/channel/package-summary.html).
+These all follow the same implement/extension hierarchy as the channels do and map 1:1.

 ### Independant Stage Channel and News Channel Entities

 [`StageChannel`](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/entities/channel/concrete/StageChannel.html) and [`NewsChannel`](https://javadoc.io/doc/net.dv8tion/JDA/latest/net/dv8tion/jda/api/entities/channel/concrete/NewsChannel.html) were previously variants of `VoiceChannel` and `TextChannel`.
 These are now their own independant entities.
 This comes with a number of changes: